Wendy Carlos: Gender transition

-The first album released after the Playboy interview, Switched-On Brandenburgs (1980) and all subsequent releases and re-releases have been issued under the name Wendy Carlos.
+The first album released after the Playboy interview, Switched-On Brandenburgs (1980), and all subsequent releases and re-releases, have been issued under the name Wendy Carlos.

 Lawsuit

-In 1998, Carlos sued the songwriter/artist Momus for $22 million regarding the song "Walter Carlos" (from the album The Little Red Songbook, released that year), which postulated that after the sex reassignment surgery Wendy could travel back in time to marry her pre-transition self, Walter.
+In 1998, Carlos sued the songwriter/artist Momus for $22 million regarding the song "Walter Carlos" (from the album The Little Red Songbook, released that year), which postulated that after the gender-affirming surgery Wendy could travel back in time to marry her pre-transition self, Walter.
 The case was settled out of court, with Momus agreeing to remove the song from subsequent editions of the CD and owing $30,000 in legal fees.

 Published biography

 A biography by musicologist Amanda Sewell, Wendy Carlos: A Biography, was published by Oxford University Press in 2020.
-Although the author was unable to secure on-the-record interviews with the artist or anyone close to her, it was positively received by critics.
+It relies entirely on published publicly available sources, since the author was unable to secure an interview with Carlos or anyone close to her.
+Despite this limitation it was positively reviewed by critics.
 On her personal website, Carlos describes the work as "fiction" that mischaracterizes her life and deceased parents.

 Awards and honors

-Switched-On Bach was the winner of three 1969 Grammy Awards:
+Switched-On Bach was the winner of three Grammy Awards at the 1970 ceremony: